If you are interested in growing mango trees, then you’ve come to the right place.

 Arbuscular Mycorrhizae Powder + Soil Drench

-- Mangos have a symbiotic relationship with Arbuscular Mycorrhizae; both of which can be found in Great White Premium Mycorrhizae Powder & Bushdoctors Microbe Brew/Kangaroots (only one soil drench product is needed).
+Mangos have a symbiotic relationship with Arbuscular Mycorrhizae; both of which can be found in Great White Premium Mycorrhizae Powder & Bushdoctors Kangaroots.

 Earthworm Castings

-- I prefer Espoma’s earthworm castings (due to affordability) but any fresh castings will also work!
+I personally prefer Espoma’s earthworm castings (due to affordability) but any fresh castings will also work!

 ‘TTG Special’ Foliar Spray